Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 0.59

+- \[U32369\] (0, 9, NW): Move 06047DB1 AND 0604D493 so that they aren't floating.
+Upstreamable.
+- \[PRP\] (Financial28): Slightly shift 13C9A8 to make umbra happy.
+This desk was previously moved by UF4OP.
+Reminder to self to upstream if confirmed working.
 - \[PRP\] (DmndSecurity01): Prune new records that were taken in from one of the bugfixes that aren't needed with our work.
 0800002B to 0800002E
 - \[PRP\] (DLC04GZVaultTec01): Slightly shift 060277ff to prevent railing smashing.
 I'd also do something about the railing, but that would require model work.
 - \[PRP\] (-18, 19, CW): Reposition 157502 to stop z-fighting.